 Sales and Property Taxes in South Carolina

 Sales Taxes – Like most states, South Carolina has both a state and local sales tax.
-Its state sales tax is 6.00% and it’s local sales tax has an average rate of 1.46% (which puts the state average 7.46%).
-Broad Sales Tax Base: Similar to Hawaii, North Dakota, and New Mexico, the State of South Carolina has increased its sales tax base to include many business-to-business personal services.
+Its state sales tax is 6.00% and its local sales tax has an average rate of 1.43% (which puts the state average 7.43%).

 Property Taxes in South Carolina – the average property tax rate for residential property in the state of South Carolina is 0.56%, which is well below the national average.
 South Carolina is within the top ten least expensive states regarding property tax as a percentage of value.

 South Carolina DMV fees